MaxBoonjindasup/heart_disease_predictor/README.md

 ## Overview:
 * Performed exploratory data analysis on ~900 patient samples through NumPy, Pandas, and Matplotlib to identify patterns, handle missing and categorical data, and transform datasets.
-* Trained 5 ML models (kNN, NN, RF, DT, and SVM) using cross-validation and scikit-learn to classify the presence and absence of heart disease and evaluated each model’s  and accuracy.
+* Trained 5 ML models (kNN, NN, XGBoost, DT, and SVM) using cross-validation, GridSearchCV, scikit-learn, and tensorflow to classify the presence and absence of heart disease and evaluated each model’s  and accuracy.

 ## Libraries and Resources Used
 **Python Version:** Python 3.9.13